disi-unibo-nlp/medgenie/README.md

 # <img src="figures/hamlet.png" alt="hamlet icon" width="30">  MedGENIE

-To Generate or to Retrieve?
-On the Effectiveness of Artificial Contexts for Medical Open-Domain Question Answering
+## *To Generate or to Retrieve?
+On the Effectiveness of Artificial Contexts for Medical Open-Domain Question Answering*

+Offical source code of **MedGENIE**, the first generate-then-read framework for multiple-choice question answering in medicine.
+This method generates relevant information through domain-specific models before answering questions, outperforming traditional retrieval-based approaches.
+Tested on MedQA-USMLE, MedMCQA, and MMLU datasets within a 24GB VRAM limit, **MedGENIE** sets new benchmarks, proving that generated contexts can significantly enhance accuracy in medical question answering.

 ## Generate Context
-Briefly explanation of how to generate contexts.
-Using [`generate_contexts.py`](./context-generation/generate_contexts.py).
+Briefly explanation of how to generate contexts, using [`generate_contexts.py`](./context-generation/generate_contexts.py):

-**Model parameters configuration**
+* **Model parameters configuration**
 ```bash
 python3 generate_contexts.py \
     --model_name pmc-llama-13b-awq \